 Becoming bonded is a very important first step for most business owners, because it’s a feature of your business that makes you appealing to potential customers, and gives them a good reason to choose you over a competitor.
-The fact that your business is bonded gives clients a certain amount of confidence that you will live up to the terms of the bond, and therefore represents an assurance of reliability.
+The fact that your entity is bonded gives clients a certain amount of confidence that you will live up to the terms of the bond, and therefore represents an assurance of reliability.

 Who we Bond with…

-While it is definitely an important step, and sometimes even a required action, to become bonded and insured, it’s not usually a good idea to undertake the two actions at the same time, or with the same supplier.
+While it is definitely an important step, and sometimes even a required action, to get insurance and bonding, it’s not usually a good idea to undertake the two actions at the same time, or with the same supplier.
 Since not all businesses even qualify for bonding, you will first have to find out if yours is one which does qualify for bonding.
-Usually a thorough background check will be run against you and the business by a bonding company, looking for any criminal record, and checking personal references as well as those supplied by business peers.
+Usually a thorough background check will be run against you and the entity by a bonding company, looking for any criminal record, and checking personal references as well as those supplied by business peers.

 Getting insurance for your operation is a little more straightforward and does not require the kind of checking associated with bonding.
 However, if you were to go to an insurance company to seek both insurance and bonding, the bonding part of that action would probably be farmed out to one of several bonding companies the insurer might work with.
 In effect, that would bring a third party into the process, which might well cause delays and extra costs when you’re applying, and might also cause processing delays and higher charges when any claims need to be made.
 Surety by NFP will gladly teach how do you become bonded.
 Call us today!

 What are Bonds for?

 In essence, they are a promise by a guarantor company (the surety) to pay another individual or company (the obligee), an amount of money stipulated in the terms of the bond, in the event that the third party (the principal) fails to live up to the obligations specified in the contract.
 The purpose of a bond is to protect the obligee against possible losses incurred as a result of the principal’s failure to meet the pre-specified conditions.